sap-labs-france/ev-simulator/README.md

 To run the program start node src/index.js

-All the parameters and control of the program is within the config.json file.
+All the parameters and control of the program are within the config.json file.